UrbanCompass/bazel/site/docs/tutorial/java.md

 ## Using Multiple Packages

 For larger projects, you will often be dealing with several directories.
-You can refer to targets defined in other BUILD files using the syntax `//path/to/directory:target-name`.
+You can refer to targets defined in other UCBUILD files using the syntax `//path/to/directory:target-name`.
 For example, suppose `src/main/java/com/example/` has a `cmdline/` subdirectory with the following
 file: